Sector-F-Labs/plan10/README.md

 Transform your MacBook into a dedicated headless server running in clamshell mode.

+## Why Plan 10?

+There are many MacBooks out there, especially the Intel kind, that have become almost unusable with fans spinning up constantly.
+Most of this whirring is due to their inability to handle the graphical tasks of modern macOS workloads.
+However, these machines are powerful Unix systems under the hood that are much more capable than a Raspberry Pi and have the potential to live for much longer in use as a home server (Plus they come with built in UPS and battery backup during power outages).

+So the Plan 10 project was born, with a name loosely inspired by [Plan 9](https://en.wikipedia.org/wiki/Plan_9_from_Bell_Labs), since you can quite easily configure networked storage between Macs and the clean, minimal approach kind of hints at Plan 9-iness.

+**Benefits of repurposing your MacBook as a server:**
+- **More powerful than typical home servers** - Intel MacBooks have substantial CPU and RAM
+- **Excellent build quality** - Apple hardware is designed to last
+- **Built-in UPS** - Battery backup during power outages
+- **Low power consumption** - Especially when running headless
+- **Familiar Unix environment** - Full macOS with Terminal access
+- **Cost effective** - Repurpose existing hardware instead of buying new

 ## Overview

 Plan 10 automates the setup of a MacBook as a persistent server with the following core features: